reiniertc/home_overview/README.md

 The cells wil allways appear square.
 The appearance is highly configurable:
 - border-radius
-- opacity
+- opacity when light_entity is off
+- no background color when no title is provided
 - text size
+- line-height
-- vertical spacing
+- vertical spacing between cells
-- horizontal spacing
+- horizontal spacing between cells

-The configuration-options of the card are as follows:

-## First example - entire house
+# First example - entire house

 Example of what you can achieve: